Russo-Turkish War (1877–1878): Herzegovina Uprising

-An uprising against Ottoman rule began in Herzegovina in July 1875.
+An uprising against Ottoman rule began by Serbs in Herzegovina in July 1875.
 By August almost all of Herzegovina had been seized and the revolt had spread into Bosnia.
 Supported by nationalist volunteers from Serbia and Montenegro, the uprising continued as the Ottomans committed more and more troops to suppress it.

-With its origin in the vicinity of the town of Nevesinje the uprising was also known as "Nevesinjska puška" - the rifle of Nevesinje.

 Bulgarian Uprising

-The revolt of Bosnia and Herzegovina spurred Bucharest-based Bulgarian revolutionaries into action.
+The Serb revolt of Bosnia and Herzegovina spurred Bucharest-based Bulgarian revolutionaries into action.
 In 1875, a Bulgarian uprising was hastily prepared to take advantage of Ottoman preoccupation, but it fizzled before it started.
 In the spring of 1876, another uprising erupted in the south-central Bulgarian lands despite the fact that there were numerous regular Turkish troops in those areas.

 A special Turkish military committee was established to quell the uprising.
 Regular troops (Nizam) and irregulars (Redif or Bashi-bazouk) were directed to fight the Bulgarians (11 May – 9 June 1876).
 The irregulars were mostly drawn from the Muslim inhabitants of the Bulgarian region.
 Many were Circassians from the Caucasus or Crimean Tatars who were expelled during the Crimean War; some were Islamized Bulgarians.
 The Ottoman army suppressed the revolt, massacring up to 30,000 people in the process.
 Five thousand out of the seven thousand villagers of Batak were put to death.
 Both Batak and Perushtitsa, where the majority of the population was also massacred, participated in the rebellion.
 Many of the perpetrators of those massacres were later decorated by the Ottoman high command.

 Konstantin Makovsky, The Bulgarian Martyresses, a painting depicting the atrocities of bashibazouks in Bulgaria.

 Two Hawks by Vasily Vereshchagin, showing two Bashibazouks held captive by the Romanian and Russian armies.

 Bashi-bazouks, returning with the spoils from the Romanian shore of the Danube.
 1877 engraving.